anthonyorona/distributed_sims/README.md

 Here there are 10 processes contending for a shared resource.

-The distributed mutex algorithm uses lamport clocks to create a consistent total ordering that allows the processes to synchornize their use of the shared resource.
+The distributed mutex algorithm uses lamport clocks to create a consistent total ordering that allows the processes to synchronize their use of the shared resource.

 ## Building the Executable